 Indirect pharyngoscopy and laryngoscopy for oral cancer

-For both of these procedures, your doctor may spray the back of your throat with a numbing medicine to avoid pain.
-Because people diagnosed with oral cancer are also at increased risk for other head and neck cancers, your doctor will also examine the nasopharynx (the top portion of the throat, behind the nose), mouth, tongue and neck.
+For both of these procedures, your doctor may spray your nose or the back of your throat with a numbing medicine to avoid pain.
+Because people diagnosed with oral cancer are also at increased risk for other head and neck cancers, your doctor may also examine other areas of the throat or nose.